awslabs/data-solutions-framework-on-aws/framework/src/streaming/README.md

 [example msk serverless grantProduce](./examples/msk-serverless-grant-consume.lit.ts)

-### Add Cluster Policy
+### addClusterPolicy

 This method allows you to add IAM resource policy to your MSK cluster.
-These for example can enable you to setup cross account access for your Amazon MSK cluster.
+This method can enable you for example to setup cross account access for your Amazon MSK cluster.

 [example msk serverless add cluster policy](./examples/msk-serverless-cluster-policy.lit.ts)